Sourdough Artisan Bread

 Day 1: Evening, Make Levain (78 degrees)

 • Mix together ripe sourdough starter, bread flour and water.
-Set aside to ripen for 12 hours.
+Set aside to ripen for 10-12 hours.

 Day 2: Mix Dough/Bulk Fermentation/Shape/Cold Bulk Fermentation (78 degrees)

-• Combine using your hands by squeezing the dough between your fingers, pinching chunks of dough and reincorporating together.
+• Mixing: After 30 minutes, add the reserved salt and 50 grams of water.
+Combine using your hands by squeezing the dough between your fingers, pinching chunks of dough and reincorporating together.
 The dough will break apart and then reform in the bowl through this process.
 Pick up one side of the dough and fold it over on itself.
 The dough will be sticky.
-Wet your hands. as needed and continue to work with the dough until it is smooth, about 3-5 minutes until the dough forms a cohesive ball.
+Wet your hands as needed and continue to work with the dough until all the salt and water has been incorporated.
+This can take about 3-5 minutes until the dough is cohesive and strong.
 Transfer the dough to a plastic container or a glass bowl if desired.

-• Bulk Fermentation: Perform 6 sets of "stretch and folds."
+• Bulk Fermentation: Perform 3-4 sets of "stretch and folds."

 • To “stretch and fold,” wet your hand (so it doesn’t stick to the dough).
 Reach down to the bottom of the bowl of dough and pull the dough up and over the top of the dough.
 Turn the bowl 1/4 turn and repeat the stretch and fold.
 Turn another quarter turn and repeat.
 Perform one more 1/4 turn with stretching and folding the dough.
 Cover and set aside.